-HSBC Advance Card isn't for everyone, however.
+The HSBC Advance Credit Card isn't for everyone, however.
 Consumers with lower or more focused spending may prefer alternatives.
-People who primarily spend online and on food can earn S$100 more quickly and after a lower minimum spend requirement with CIMB Visa Signature Card, though HSBC Advance Card has a higher monthly cap with the HSBC Everyday+.
+People who primarily spend on dining, transport, petrol, medical and other select categories can earn S$100 more quickly and after a lower minimum spend requirement with CIMB Platinum MasterCard, though the HSBC Advance Credit Card has a higher monthly cap with the HSBC Everyday+.

 |Mo.
 Spend to Unlock Rate||S$600||S$2,000|

 |Spend to earn S$100||S$1,000||S$2,857|